noelquirke/Site4SoreEyes/README.md

 https://help.github.com/en/github/importing-your-projects-to-github/adding-an-existing-project-to-github-using-the-command-line

 <h2>Bugs</h2>
-I ran into technical issues while using Bootstrap for sizing the carousel and navigation bar.
+<p>I ran into technical issues while using Bootstrap for sizing the carousel, carousel content and navigation bar.</p>

 <h2>Credits</h2>
 <h3>Content</h3>
   <ul>
   <li>https://en.wikipedia.org/ - Use for providing information on common eye conditions, also providing links for further information.</li>
   <li>https://www.specsavers.ie/- provided information on the best frames for the right face shapes.</li>
   </ul>
   <h3>Tools Used</h3>
   <ul>
   <li>https://www.birme.net/ - used to resize all the images so they match.</li>
   <li>https://tinyjpg.com/ - was used to compress the images for smoother and faster performance.</li>